RickStrahl/MarkdownMonsterDocumentation/Common-Tasks/Switching-and-Customizing-Preview-Themes.md

-﻿Preview Themes control how the Preview Window renders your Markdown text into HTML.
+Preview Themes control how the Preview Window renders your Markdown text into HTML.
 Because Markdown is a text representation of an HTML document, some sort of engine has to render the Markdown into HTML and then apply HTML and CSS styling to render that HTML into what you see in the browser.

 This process **may vary significantly** depending on where you display your Markdown.
 For example, GitHub renders Markdown very differently than BitBucket.
 If you're using Markdown on your blog, you probably also have some very custom styling and potentially use a completely different Markdown parser to parse Markdown into HTML.

 While there will always be some differences between Markdown implementations on different platforms, Preview Themes can help you create or use themes that more closely match your target Markdown platform's layout and styling.

-### Changing Preview Themes
+## Changing Preview Themes
 In Markdown Monster you can easily change themes in the editor's UI by using the status bar theme selector on the lower right:

 ![](https://github.com/RickStrahl/ImageDrop/raw/master/MarkdownMonster/PreviewThemes.gif)